Hida Takayama Cultural Itinerary (1 Day): Wood & Sake

 ← Back to Cultural Itineraries

-A one-day, culture-first plan in Hida Takayama (Gifu)—old town alleys, woodworking & lacquer, and seasonal festivals.
+A one-day, culture-first plan in Hida Takayama (Gifu)—old town alleys, woodworking and lacquer, and seasonal festivals.
 Theme: “Wood & Sake Stroll” (Morning Market → Wood Studio → Sake Brewery).

 Quick Facts